lmc297/BTyper/archive/btyper-2.3.0-README.md

 ### Why use ANI?

 Assuming you have a good quality genome assembly, ANI-based approaches should be able to tell you the species to which your *B. cereus* group genome belongs.
 While locus-based typing approaches (e.g. *panC*) are extremely valuable for *B. cereus* group isolate characterization, they can be incongruent with whole-genome phylogenetic clade.
 Also, if you went through the trouble of sequencing an entire *B. cereus* group genome, why not use the whole genome?
+The *Bacillus cereus* group is complex, and *Bacillus cereus* group genome classification requires a holistic approach that incorporates ANI-based species classification, locus-based classification, and virulence gene detection.

 ### Can I use BTyper to calculate ANI?